-Timescales for bringing a Medical Negligence Claim
+Timescales for bringing a medical negligence claim

 There are strict time limits for bringing a clinical or medical negligence claim, therefore, it is essential to contact a solicitor as soon as possible when you become concerned that negligence has occurred.
 The Law states that in personal injury claims, if it has not been settled, a claim must be issued in Court within 3 years of either:

-- The date of the accident or negligent act, or if later
+- The date of the accident or negligent act, or if later;

-- The date when the Claimant first became aware or should have been aware of the following:
+- the date when the Claimant first became aware or should have been aware of the following:

-1. The identity of the possible defendant
+- the identity of the possible Defendant

-2. The claimant suffered a significant injury
+- that the Claimant suffered a significant injury

-3. The injury is attributable to the act or omission of the Defendant
+- that said injury is attributable to the act or omission of the Defendant

-If proceedings are not issued within the 3 year period, then the Defendant can argue that the claim is statute barred and cannot be pursued through the Court.
+If proceedings are not issued within the three-year period, then the Defendant can argue that the claim is statute barred and cannot be pursued through the Court.
 There are certain exceptions to this rule, where the Court can exercise their discretion to allow the claim to continue.
 However, the Court uses this discretion very rarely.